binafy/laravel-reactions/README.md

 ## Introduction

-Laravel Reactions is a simple and flexible package that allows you to add reaction functionality (like 👍, ❤️, 😂, etc.) to any Eloquent model in your Laravel application.
-Whether you're building a social network, blog, or forum, this package makes it easy to let users express themselves through customizable reactions.
+Laravel Reactions is a simple and flexible package that enables you to add reaction functionality (such as 👍, ❤️, 😂, etc.) to any Eloquent model in your Laravel application.
+Whether you're building a social network, blog, or forum, this package makes it easy for users to express themselves through customizable reactions.

 🔧 Features: